 - Tape measure

-- Treated lumber the same size as the joists (usually two-by-eights or two-by-10s)
+- Pressure-treated lumber the same size as the joists

 - Circular saw